LiYunJamesPhD/GPCR-GK-means-fast-GK-means/README.md

 To perform the **IFGSM** attack, please run the following command
 ```
-./adversarial_attack/run_ifgsm_attack.sh <a directory path to all input images> <a deep learning model e.g. resnet18 or inception_v3> <a directory path to adversarial images>
+./adversarial_attack/run_ifgsm_attack.sh <a directory path to all input images>
+<a deep learning model e.g. resnet18 or inception_v3> <a directory path to adversarial images>
 ```

-Similarly, plese run the following command to perform the **DeepFool** attach
+Similarly, plese run the following command to perform the **DeepFool** attack
 ```
-./adversarial_attack/run_deepfool_attack.sh <a directory path to all input images> <a deep learning model e.g. resnet18 or inception_v3> <a directory path to adversarial images>
+./adversarial_attack/run_deepfool_attack.sh <a directory path to all input images>
+<a deep learning model e.g. resnet18 or inception_v3> <a directory path to adversarial images>
 ```

 **(2) Remove Adversarial Perturbation**